JoshuaMathias/moses-scripts/README.md

 # moses-scripts
-Convenience scripts for uses of the Moses machine translation command line utility.
+Convenience scripts for use of the Moses machine translation command line utility.

 These Python scripts I created and used for my own research and experimentation with Moses, in order to carry out many tests.
 In the future I may add a script to do cross-validation.
 The following scripts require command line arguments: